kimikadze/web-rcat/README.md

 # Installation
 There are some major dependencies the tool needs.
 Follow the installation instructions from the relevant pages:
-  -Graphviz, a vizualization package (http://www.graphviz.org/Download.php).
+  - Python v.3.6 and higher.
+It is better if you get Anaconda distribution (https://www.anaconda.com/download) -Graphviz, a vizualization package (http://www.graphviz.org/Download.php).
  - LaTex (https://www.latex-project.org/get/).
  - Flask Web framework (http://flask.pocoo.org/).